registor/circledtext/README.md

     The Current Maintainer of this work is Nan Geng.

-    This package consists of the file  circledtext.dtx, and the derived files circledtext.sty,
+    This package consists of circledtext.sty, circledtext.tex and README.md(this file),
-                                       circledtext.pdf,
-                                       README.md (this file).
+                 and the derived files circledtext.pdf.